-Total tree removal on site will be offset by new tree plantings, neutralizing any trees loss.
-Many existing trees are identified in the Arborists report as being of poor health.
+Total tree removal on site will be offset by new tree plantings, neutralizing overall canopy loss.
+Many existing trees proposed to be removed are identified in the Arborists report as being of poor health.
 New tree plantings will be robust, predominantly native species with a cohesive character.
+The final retention and removal of trees will be the subject of future applications for development.